blyxxyz/lexopt/README.md

 ## Unicode
 This library supports unicode while tolerating non-unicode arguments.

-Short options may be unicode, but only a single codepoint.
-(If you need whole grapheme clusters you can use a long option.
-If you need normalization you're on your own, but it can be done.)
+Short options may be unicode, but only a single codepoint (a `char`).

 Options can be combined with non-unicode arguments.
 That is, `--option=���` will not cause an error or mangle the value.
-This is surprisingly tricky to support: see [`os_str_bytes`](https://crates.io/crates/os_str_bytes).

 Options themselves are patched as by [`String::from_utf8_lossy`](https://doc.rust-lang.org/std/string/struct.String.html#method.from_utf8_lossy) if they're not valid unicode.
 That typically means you'll raise an error later when they're not recognized.